 This is also an economic car – e.g. from full tank not even to nil, I’ve already covered way over 1,380kms, and already, I feel like I’ve been to the worst parts of Metro Manila.
 I have traversed not only EDSA (usually from Mandaluyong to Las Piñas, and vice versa), Ortigas Ave.
 Ext., Coastal/Alabang-Zapote Rd. and C5 (from Taguig to Las Piñas), but also Taytay in Rizal; Antipolo; and Biñan in Laguna.
 10km/L to 12km/L was noted in heavy traffic; going up to around 20km/L in mixed driving.

 One can really “feel” the compact size of Celerio when traversing rougher roads.
-I can’t complain about the steering, but braving humps/potholes meant actually “feeling” the car’s moves over them.
-On highways, then there’s that windy sound from outside too…
+I can’t complain about the steering, but braving humps/potholes meant actually “feeling” the car move over them.
+On highways, there’s that windy sound from outside too…

 After all is said about Celerio (e.g. the somewhat cheap plastic dashboard, fabric seats that easily stain, lack of touchscreen capabilities as noted above, single internal light that makes looking for stuff particularly at the back in the dark difficult, and so on), one will almost always go back to its size.
 Because this is what, I daresay, makes this one worth considering, particularly if contemplating a car for the city.

 One night, on my way from Mandaluyong City to Las Piñas, Waze led me along the (partial) informal settlement right beside Pasig River.
-And there, no matter how many times I blew my horn, so many people refused to budge; they’d just look over their shoulders, and then go on with whatever they’re doing (e.g. gossiping, drinking by the street, staying outside where it may be more airy, kids playing in the middle of the road, et cetera).
-The Celerio’s size was handy as it was able to fit the tight spots well.
+And there, no matter how many times I honked my horn, many people refused to budge; they’d just look over their shoulders, and then go on with whatever they’re doing (e.g. gossiping, drinking by the street, staying outside where it may be more airy, kids playing in the middle of the road, et cetera).
+The Celerio’s size was handy as it was able to fit that tight spot.